betterplace/betterdocs/README.md

 - Implement some kind of scheme for versioning or at least better commit messages.
 - Maybe create a file where sections are defined and can be documented as well.
 - Display enums as possible values
+- Document order parameters
+- Prefix all dsl commands with api_
+- match types on json types in representer